 node manager ( computation )

-One hadoop cluster can formed by one namenode and multiple datanodes.
-The resource manager runs on same machine as namenode ( simpler setup).
-Responsibility of namenode is store metadata about distributed filesystem (hdfs).
-Datanode actually stores the data in blob form, and nodemanager will be running on each datanode to handle actual computation requests from resource manager.
+One Hadoop cluster can be formed by one namenode and multiple datanodes.
+The resource manager runs on the same machine as the namenode ( simpler setup).
+The responsibility of the namenode is to store metadata about the distributed filesystem (hdfs).
+Datanode actually stores the data in blob form, and nodemanager will be running on each datanode to handle actual computation requests from the resource manager.

-As all cluster environments, network address resolution for each node is a key requirement for stable setup.
-Ideally a local DNS setup which permanently allocate a hostnames to all the nodes in the network.
+As in all cluster environments, network address resolution for each node is a key requirement for a stable setup.
+Ideally, a local DNS setup that permanently allocates hostnames to all the nodes in the network.
 Or we can manually set the hostnames without DNS.

 |This material is verified on Mac and Ubuntu.|